If something “cut the mustard” that means it met a required standard; it filled expectations.

 The Origin Of ‘Cut The Mustard’

 The origin of the phrase ‘cut the mustard’ is unclear.
-The earliest that I could find of this saying in print is from a writer named O. Henry.
+The earliest appearance of this saying in print (that I could find) is from a writer named O. Henry.
 He wrote many stories near the beginning of the 20th century.
 In one of them, which is believed to have been written around the year 1909, it reads:

 “She cut the mustard.”

-However, according to The Phrase Finder, there’s an earlier example of this saying in writing.
+However, according to The Phrase Finder, there’s an earlier example of this saying appearing in print.
 This example is from a newspaper called The Ottawa Herald, 1889:

 “He tried to run the post office business under Cleveland’s administration, but ‘couldn’t cut the mustard.’ “

-- My wife and I are searching for a cheaper home, but none of the ones we’ve looked at so far are cutting the mustard, and we’re beginning to doubt that we’ll find one that’s suitable in this part of town.
+- I’m looking for a cheaper home for my family, but the ones we’ve looked at so far are not cutting the mustard.
+We’re beginning to doubt that we’ll find something suitable in this part of town.